ycechungAI/goose/documentation/docs/guides/environment-variables.md

 A _turn_ is one complete prompt-response interaction.
 Here's how it works with the default settings:
 - Use the lead model for the first 3 turns
-- Use the worker model starting on the 4th turns
+- Use the worker model starting on the 4th turn
 - Fallback to the lead model if the worker model struggles for 2 consecutive turns
 - Use the lead model for 2 turns and then switch back to the worker model